 Improved Maintenance of Regulations and Standards

-Because BIM has shown such positive results and ROI, governments around the world have begun to mandate the use of BIM for public infrastructure projects.
-In the UK, for example, they mandate BIM level 2 on public projects, and you can see similar mandates In France, Germany, Finland, Spain and even the U.S.
+Because building information modeling has shown such positive results and ROI, governments around the world have begun to mandate the use of BIM for public infrastructure projects.
+In the U.K., for example, they mandate BIM level 2 on public projects, and you can see similar mandates In France, Germany, Finland, Spain, and even the U.S.

-It is important, then, for construction companies, engineers, designers and other relevant personnel to be aware of these regulations and able to comply.
+It is essential for construction companies, engineers, designers, and other relevant personnel to be aware of these regulations and comply.

 Watch this on-demand webinar to learn more about how you can use BIM for facilities management.